alarm-redist/redist/task_tracker.md

 # ----- ACTIVE TASKS -----

+**Shrink Incremental Weight Mat Size**
+For the MH step the weights don't actually change so we don't need to store the output for every step, just every smc step.

 **Create MH Ratio Calculator**
 Create a function (along with helpers as needed) that computes the MH ratio for valid new proposed plans.